directus/directus/docs/extensions/services/introduction.md

 - **ItemsService:** Provides access to perform operations on items in a collection.
 - **CollectionsService:** Provides access to perform operations on collections.
-- **FilesService:** Provides access to upload, import and perform other CRUD operations on files in Directus Files.
+- **FilesService:** Provides access to upload, import and perform other operations on files.
 - **UsersService:** Extends ItemsService and adds authentication methods for user login as well as retrieving profile details.
 - **FieldsService:** Provides access to perform CRUD operations to fields used in collections and item records.